 I had it in my head that I'd just go into brain surgery, get the little thing plucked out, get back to work and crack on with my life.
 It doesn't quite work like that.

-We chat to Matt not long after he’s back from the 4,167m Toubkal - North Africa's highest mountain.
+We spoke to Matt not long after he came back from his first attempt trekking the 4,167m Toubkal - North Africa's highest mountain.
 Climbing Mount Toubkal is a tough trek which begins in the foothills of the Atlas Mountains, escalating to steep climbs and challenging passes before culminating in a pre-dawn clamber to the summit for sunrise.

 Matt begins his story in 2010, when he was admitted to A&E with a concussion.
 Following a CT scan and being given the all clear, Matt carried on living his life as normal - until 2018.
 “I'm in a job I love, I'm enjoying life, and have signed up for my first trip with you guys - kayaking and hiking through Norwegian fjords.”